Blog

 Beside the above song, Chapei Dang Veng can use with many others music that is required by the stories and artists’ talented.
 These includes Bot Bom Pe, Sa Roam Mé, Sa Roam Mé Jerng Prey, Nor Kor Reach Jerng Prey, etc.

-The “CHAPEI DANG VENG (A Cambodian two-stringed, long-necked guitar)” has been inscribed in the list of Intangible Cultural Heritage in Need of Urgent Safeguarding by UNESCO on 30th November 2016.
+The “CHAPEI DANG VENG (A Cambodian long-necked guitar)” has been inscribed in the list of Intangible Cultural Heritage in Need of Urgent Safeguarding by UNESCO on 30th November 2016.

 Gallery